-The Company currently expects that its cash of \$23,890,811 as of March 31, 2024, along withgross proceeds of approximately \$5,500,000 received in April 2024 through the issuance of common stock from the exercise of warrants (see Note 12), will not be sufficient to fund its operating expenses and capital requirements for more than 12 months from the date the financial statements are issued.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern.
-Additional funding will be necessary to complete construction of the first enrichment facility and begin operations, and although the Company has plans to seek additional funding, these plans are not currently probable.
+The Company currently expects that its cash and cash equivalents of \$\sigma 8,262,332\$ as of June 30, 2024, along with gross proceeds of \$\sigma 4,500,000\$ received in July 2024 through the issuance of common stock (see Note 12), will be sufficient to fund its operating expenses and capital requirements for more than 12 months from the date the financial statements are issued.
+The Company anticipates it will need to continue to raise capital through additional equity and/or debt financings and/or collaborative development agreements to fund its operations.

 There can be no assurance that the Company will achieve or sustain positive cash flows from operations or profitability.
 The Company is in the process of seeking additional debt and equity financing.
 However, such funding may not be available on a timely basis on terms acceptable to the Company, or at all.
-If the Company is unable to raise additional capital when required or on acceptable terms, the Company may be required to further scale back or discontinue the advancement of product candidates, further reduce headcount, reorganize, merge with another entity, or cease operations.
+If the Company is unable to raise additional capital when required or on acceptable terms, the Company may be required to scale back or discontinue the advancement of product candidates, reduce headcount, reorganize, merge with another entity, or cease operations.